 From the safe and reliable Camry to the unbreakable Hilux, Toyota has long been the first choice for many Australian car buyers.
-In fact, figures from the Federal Chamber of Automotive Industries reveal that Toyota was Australia’s most popular car manufacturer in 2016, accounting for 17.8% of new vehicle sales.
+In fact, figures from the Federal Chamber of Automotive Industries reveal that Toyota remains Australia's most popular car brand and accounted for 18.8% of all vehicle sales in 2018.

-If you’re thinking of buying a Toyota but you need help to pay for your new car, it’s essential that you understand the finance options available.
-Let’s take a look at all the finance options you can choose from so that you can decide which one is right for you.
-From fixed rate From comparison rate 100% confidential application A competitive fixed rate loan available for new and used vehicles.
+If you’re thinking of buying a Toyota but need help to pay for your new car, it’s essential that you understand the finance options available.